Property maintenance documentation

 Resolution note

-What changed, after-photos, vendor finding, completion note.
+What changed, after-photos, root cause, completion note.

 ● File & photo access